-Dr. Samji, the head and neck cancer specialist at Camino ENT, treats patients of all ages.
+Dr. Huessein Samji, is a board-certified otolaryngologist and the head and neck cancer specialist at Camino ENT, treating patients of all ages.
 He focuses on minimally invasive therapy for cancers of the throat, thyroid, neck and salivary glands and participates in the multi-disciplinary cancer group at El Camino Hospital.
 He is also a fellowship-trained laryngologist, one of only a few in the bay area.
 As such, Dr. Samji specializes in voice restoration, vocal enhancement and swallowing therapy.
 He has a special interest in the treatment of Eagle Syndrome.

 Dr. Samji was born and raised in Toronto, Canada.
 His father (a doctor) and mother (a teacher) instilled in him an intense passion for medicine and culture.
 This fueled Dr. Samji’s education choices and many years of intense medical training.
 He graduated top of his college class with a political philosophy and cultural anthropology double major at McMaster University.
 Dr. Samji earned his medical degree from the Geisel School of Medicine at Dartmouth College and a Master of Public Health with special interest in Human Rights and International development from Harvard University.
 He completed his surgical training at Stanford University.